TrueNASTrueNAS Nightly Development Documentation

 Setting Up Guest Access

-If you want to allow guest access to the share, select Allow Guest Access.
+To allow guest access to the share, select Allow Guest Access.
 The privileges are the same as the guest account.
 Windows 10 version 1709 and Windows Server version 1903 disable guest access by default.
 Additional client-side configuration is required to provide guest access to these clients.

 • MacOS clients: Attempting to connect as a user that does not exist in TrueNAS does not automatically connect as the guest account.